keboola/developers-docs/extend/component/tutorial/debugging.md

 instruction in `Dockerfile`) and you will run the current code in the image environment.

 ## Running Specific Tags
-The Input Data API call has its limitations, namely, it cannot run when encryption is enabled.
+The Debug API call is very powerful but it always runs the production version of component.
+There are cases where you might want to run a test or development version of a component.
 In such situations, an alternative may be to run a specific image tag.

 Let's say that you need to list all files on input for some reason.
 Following the [example component](/extend/component/tutorial/), you would have to add something like this